postgrespro/pg_probackup/Documentation.md

 - To perform STREAM backup on standby, complete all steps in section [Setting up STREAM Backups](#setting-up-stream-backups)
 - To perform ARCHIVE backup on standby, complete all steps in section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving)

-Once these steps are complete, you can start taking FULL, PAGE, DELTA or PTRACK backups of appropriate WAL delivery method: ARCHIVE or STREAM, from the standby server.
+Once these steps are complete, you can start taking FULL, PAGE, DELTA or PTRACK backups with appropriate WAL delivery mode: ARCHIVE or STREAM, from the standby server.

 Backup from the standby server has the following limitations: